19hours/sg-statutes/Acts/Mental Capacity Act.md

 Notification of alterations

-24. If the Public Guardian attaches a note to an instrument under paragraph 20, 21, 22 or 23, he must give notice of the note to the donee or donees of the power (or, as the case may be, to the other donee or donees of the power).
+24. If the Public Guardian attaches a note to an instrument under paragraph 20, 21, 22 or 23, he must give notice of the note to the donor and the donee or donees of the power (or, as the case may be, to the other donee or donees of the power).

 [UK MCA 2005, Sch.
 1]

+[Act 10 of 2016 wef 01/09/2016]

 SECOND SCHEDULE